dragonGR/AdvancedMemoryManager/README.md

 ## Example
 The `main` function demonstrates usage by:
 1. Allocating an array of integers.
+2. Incrementing the reference count.
-2. Reallocating the array to a larger size.
+3. Reallocating the array to a larger size.
-3. Copying the array.
+4. Copying the array.
-4. Printing the copied array.
+5. Printing the reallocated and copied arrays.
-5. Printing memory blocks before and after deallocation.
+6. Printing memory blocks before and after deallocation.
+7. Decrementing the reference count to trigger deallocation.

 ## License
 This project is licensed under the MIT License.